zulfiqaralimir/Finance/Chebyshev Polynomials/Stock Price Forecasting.md

 ### Summary

 Using Chebyshev polynomials in financial forecasting helps create **more accurate and computationally efficient models** for predicting future stock prices and trends.
 This technique allows analysts and investors to **make better data-driven decisions** with a **higher level of confidence in volatile markets**.

+## Tensoring Volatility Calibration: The Power of Chebyshev

+Join Ignacio Ruiz and Mariano Zeron to explore how the computational bottleneck in the calibration of the rough Bergomi volatility model can be alleviated using Chebyhsev Tensors.

+A series of papers have explored the use of Deep Neural Nets to substantially speed up the calibration of pricing models.
+This paper uses Chebyshev Tensors for the same purpose.
+In particular, it shows how the computational bottleneck in the calibration of the rough Bergomi volatility model can be alleviated using Chebyhsev Tensors.
+The calibration speed and accuracy obtained in this paper is comparable to when Deep Neural Nets are used.
+Building efforts, however, are up to 100 times lower, allowing for much faster pricing model proxy update – a feature of particular importance at times of market distress.
+This constitutes a further enhancement over the already sizable improvement provided by Deep Neural Nets.

+Dr. Ignacio Ruiz is Founder & CEO of MoCaX Intelligence, a niche company specialised in algorithmic High-Performance Computing & AI.
+Previously, he held Vice President and Director-level positions in quantitative risk management in Credit Suisse, BNP Paribas and Scotiabank.
+He has co-authored the book “Machine Learning for Risk Calculations”.
+He authored also “XVA Desks”, and has published several quantitative articles in top journals.
+He holds a Ph.D. in Physics from Cambridge University.

+Dr. Mariano Zeron is an expert in quantitative analytics of Machine Learning in risk calculations.
+He is currently the Head of Analytics at Cognext, and he has been the Head of R&D at MoCaX Intelligence.
+He has co-authored the book “Machine Learning for Risk Calculations”.
+He has vast experience in Chebyshev Tensors machine-learning and related disciplines, and their application to quantitative problems in the financial markets.
+Mariano holds a Ph.D. in Mathematics from Cambridge University.